 I received some sage advice early on in my career, when an experienced sales executive told me, “Pick one thing and know it well if you want to be in sales.”
 I’ve found that focus of sticking with something to be critical to success.
 This idea of the Challenger, of insight-driven selling, can be executed by an individual when they pay the price: when they choose a specific area, a type of client or a given problem they devote their entire career to studying—as opposed to rattling back-and-forth across different products, employers, and so forth.

 Without picking something and making it your life’s work, it would be virtually impossible to provide valuable insight to your client.
-What’s the one thing you’ve picked that has enabled you to become an insight-based seller?

 Learn more about focusing on customers and how to put them first by attending a complimentary Helping Clients Succeed webcast.